 3. Create videos.

 According to data from Cisco, about 82 percent of worldwide internet traffic will involve video by 2021.
 Smartphones easily record videos that you can post on platforms like Instagram, Facebook, and Twitter — for free.
-To take it a step further, record longer videos for YouTube and place them on your website.
+To take it a step further, try live streaming, or record longer videos for YouTube and place them on your website.

 4. Take advantage of free networking events.